journal-club/wiki-data/fests/atmos/contraption.md

 ### Judging Criteria:
 1. Number of energy conversions
 2. Number of steps in contraption
-3.Types of energy conversions
+3. Types of energy conversions
-4.Complexity of the overall contraption
+4. Complexity of the overall contraption
-5.Innovation and aesthetics
+5. Innovation and aesthetics
-6.In case of a tie, time taken to complete the tasks
+6 .In case of a tie, time taken to complete the tasks

 ### Guidelines for Abstract Submission:
 1.The abstract should contain a detailed write up of each and every step in a tabular form.